How To Raise pH in a Hot Tub Without Chemicals

 • Alkaline (Basic): Above 7.0

-For your hot tub, you want to keep a balanced pH level, which is typically between 7.2 and 7.8.
+According to the CDC, maintaining a hot tub pH between 7.2 and 7.8 helps prevent bacterial growth and equipment damage.
 This means the water is slightly alkaline.
+You want to balance hot tub pH.
 When the pH is just right, it helps protect both your skin and the hot tub equipment.

 If your pH dips below 7.2, the water becomes too acidic.
 It can irritate your skin and eyes and even damage the hot tub parts.
 On the flip side, it becomes too alkaline if the water climbs above 7.8.
 This can cause cloudy water and scale buildup.